 Decide whether to go with even distribution or not.
 If the crop is nearby and relatively narrow, you can try even distribution.
 If you elect to distribute the spray unevenly to better match the variable-width target, or compensate for distance, aim half the overall output at the densest part of the canopy (the middle volume zone), and divide the rest according to the following factors which I’ve listed in a relative order of importance:

 - High humidity means more spray will reach the target, and vice versa, because of evaporation.

 - Larger droplets are less prone to evaporation and deflection by wind, but will fall because of gravity as the droplets gets further from the sprayer.
-It is said a droplet can lose ½ its diameter every 10 feet.
-Using a Coarser spray quality in the upper boom positions may help overcome this, without having to use more volume.
+I have heard it said a droplet can lose ½ its diameter every 10 feet.
+Using a coarser spray quality in the upper boom positions may help overcome this, without having to use more volume.
 Added benefit: far less drift!

 - Wind is faster the higher you go, so spray is most likely to deflect at the top of canopies where they are already evaporating and losing momentum.
 Early in the season when there is little if any foliage, wind speeds are higher overall.
 This is why we advise adjusting air settings before considering boom distribution – you need enough air volume, aimed correctly, to get the spray to the top.

 - Dense targets will filter more spray as you get deeper into a canopy.
 Finer spray can penetrate more deeply because there are more droplets and they move erratically, whereas coarser droplets move in straight lines and impact on the first thing they encounter.